Saurav0989/MODE-Kepler-Discovery/README.md

 IMPORTANT- yes im attaching any file of codes but anyone who wana review it can contact me - sauravsejal40@gmail.com

+ AND MUST READ THE PDF I HAVE ATTACHED IN REPO, IT HAS THE WHOLE DETAIL OF MY PROJECT IN MY DEVICE

 # MODE: A Mathematical Observatory for Discovery Engine